rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/extraction.md

 see_also : JJJJ
 ```

-The main idea is to remove repeated keys and assing it to one key with an array of values.
+The main idea is to remove repeated keys and passing it to one key with an array of values.

 ```ruby
 #!/usr/bin/env ruby